Aerial view of the white cliffs in Etretat, Normandy

 Tip

-Did you notice l' was used above for singular nouns beginning with a vowel or a silent h?
+Did you notice l' was used above for singular nouns beginning with a or a ?
 L’ can be used for masculine or feminine nouns!

 Some nouns beginning with h have an aspirated h instead of a silent, or mute, h in French.
 In front of an aspirated h, you will use the regular form of le and la.